Aunt Vom and the Great Feminist Uprising

 Good evening, my little runcible spoons, I trust you are keeping clear of this common plague and keeping indoors.
 I consider myself blessed, as a local Witch, as many come to me for salves, balms and charms to heal and bring fruitfulness.
 Despairingly, this area of my work has tailed off somewhat with this plague, but fate was on my side.
 Since the plague began, many have approached me to deal with ‘difficult family members and neighbours’, and left me a handsome fee and a free reign to choose my methods.
 Amusingly, this has resulting in a surge in business which means I’m now considered a key worker and I can roam where I please.

 A local woman approached me just before Christmastide, claiming that her rotund and vocal husband is getting on her wick to intolerable levels.
 She announced payment of 4 groats and a crossbow if I could work my magic.
 I was thrilled, but admittedly, I fibbed a little as my murder magic has a tendency to go awry.
 Rather than the standard hemlock infusion and a summoning of the Dark Spirit of Fatal Musings, I decided instead to rely on three stout whacks with a tyre iron which I found far more favourable.
-It worked – the fractious old bugger drifted past me in the canal at 10:46 this morning, and everyone thinks he fell in after a skinful.
+It worked – the cantankerous old bugger drifted past me in the canal at 10:46 this morning, and everyone thinks he fell in after a skinful.

 Well, I digress.
 This morning, a contemptable woman who I shan’t name, wished me to bump off her neighbour after he trimmed her bush unlawfully.
 After carefully checking this wasn’t a coy euphemism, I set to work.
-It was clear the woman had been in curfew too long and needed some excitement rather than tackle her offending clippy neighbour with.
+It was clear the woman had been in curfew too long and needed some excitement rather than tackle her offending clippy neighbour with dark magic.
 I needed some special mushrooms.
 Not button mushrooms, you understand, the proper moody kind.
 And there was only one place to find them.

 This morning, I set off down the track from my home in the hedge and waddled down the windy path, admiring the bloody thwacking twigs that battered me as I went.
 In the midst of the clearing, I saw an interesting character, secluded in the woodland.
 There was a naked man in front of me.
 I would have covered my eyes but I am not ladylike, so in the true spirit of an intrepid walker, I copped an eyeful.
 His reputation locally, was rather colourful.
 His name is Phineas Beerbaum-Tree, he’s synonymous with streaking across the village green and upsetting cricketers on a Sunday.
 There is also a rude word tattooed on his bottom.
 It’s so incredibly rude, nobody will speak of it’s meaning.